Yelp/detect-secrets/docs/audit.md

 ### Running in CI / CD

-Audit reporting has been designed with CI / CD in mind.
-The benefit of adding it as a stage to your pipeline is that you will get a secrets report upon each build.
-If a given set of `fail-on` [conditions](###usage) aren't met, the build will fail - exit code `1` will be emitted.
-To fix it, simply follow the outputted instructions, and commit the changes to your remote branch.
+Reporting has been designed with CI / CD in mind.
+By adding it to your pipeline, you will get a secrets report upon each build.
+If a given set of `fail-on` [conditions](#usage) aren't met, the build will fail because detect-secrets will emit exit code `1`.
+To fix it, simply follow the outputted instructions, and push your changes to your remote branch.

 If a report is run without any `fail-on` arguments (`detect-secrets audit --report .secrets.baseline`), it will execute all the fail checks by default, yet always emit a `0` exit code—even if checks fail.